avkonst/hookstate/docs/index/docs/04-nested-state.md

 If the collision happens for whatever property name, properties from state methods take priority and "hide" access to nested states via `.` syntax.
-However, there is a `nested` state method, which allows to access nested state by name.
+However, there is a `nested` state method, which allows accessing nested state by name.
 For example `taskState.nested("name")` would give access to the same nested state as `taskState.name` in the example above.
-So, if it ever happens
+So, if it ever happens that
-your `state` object has got a property with name, for example `set`, which collides with the corresponding state method, you would be able to obtain the nested state behind the `set` property using nested method: `state.nested("set")`.
+your `state` object has got a property with the name, for example `set`, which collides with the corresponding state method, you would be able to obtain the nested state behind the `set` property using nested method: `state.nested("set")`.

 It is also necessary to use `nested` method instead of property access by index syntax,